David Quessenberry: Tennessee Titans

 On September 11, 2018, Quessenberry was signed to the Tennessee Titans' practice squad.
 He signed a reserve/future contract with the Titans on December 31, 2018.
 On September 15, 2019, in a 19-17 Week 2 loss to the Indianapolis Colts, Quessenberry caught his first receiving touchdown from a pass by Marcus Mariota.
 On October 7, 2019, Quessenberry was released by the Titans and re-signed to the practice squad.
 He signed a reserve/future contract with the Titans on January 20, 2020.

 On September 5, 2020, Quessenberry was waived by the Titans and signed to the practice squad the next day.
 He was elevated to the active roster on October 13 and 24 for the team's weeks 5 and 7 games against the Buffalo Bills and Pittsburgh Steelers, and reverted to the practice squad after each game.
 He was promoted to the active roster on October 27, 2020.

 Quessenberry was named the Titans starting right tackle in 2021, and started every game.

 Buffalo Bills

-On April 21, 2022, Quessenberry signed with the Buffalo Bills on a one-year deal.
+On April 21, 2022, Quessenberry signed with the Buffalo Bills on a one-year deal, appearing in 16 games with three starts.
+On March 27, 2023, Quessenberry re-signed with the Bills on a one-year deal.
+He was released on August 29.

+Minnesota Vikings

+On August 30, 2023, Quessenberry signed with the Minnesota Vikings, appearing in 16 games with four starts.
+He re-signed with the team on March 11, 2024, and appeared in all 17 games during the regular season.

+Los Angeles Rams

+On May 29, 2025, Quessenberry was signed by the Los Angeles Rams to a one-year contact.

 Personal life

 In June 2014, Quessenberry was diagnosed with Non-Hodgkin's lymphoma after experiencing fatigue and persistent cough.
 On February 25, 2015, his cancer went into remission after completing radiation treatment, then on April 13, 2017, he officially completed his cancer treatment.
 On June 12, 2017, Quessenberry won the 2017 George Halas Award.
-The award is given to the "player, coach or staff member who overcomes the most adversity to succeed."
-His brother Scott Quessenberry was the 155th overall pick in the fifth round of the 2018 NFL Draft by the Los Angeles Chargers.
-Another brother, Paul Quessenberry, is a tight end whose currently a free agent.
+The award is given to the "player, coach or staff member who overcomes the most adversity to succeed".
+His brother Scott Quessenberry was the 155th overall pick in the fifth round of the 2018 NFL draft by the Los Angeles Chargers.
+Another brother, Paul Quessenberry, is a former tight end.
+Quessenberry hosts an annual golf tournament at different golf destinations all over the world (FIMA Golf Tournament).